Easy Herb Roasted Chicken Recipe

 - 1 head of garlic cut in half horizontally

-Preheat oven to 425 degrees.
+Preheat oven to 425˚F.

 In a small bowl, mix together the salt, pepper, lemon zest and thyme until well blended.
 Using your clean hands, carefully separate the skin from the meat on the chicken breast.
 Spread the salt mixture over the meat.